readmees/erudite2020/README.md

 ![](https://imgur.com/5gauDK6.png) ![](https://imgur.com/jIrGrvA.png)

 For more clarification of the what the features mean, there is a relevant part of the [ReadMe.pdf](<Polynomial Regression and Random Forest/data/DataReadMe.pdf/>) of the data below.

 *Column heading Parameter description Unit Interval Dataset name Type Comments Data collection*
 ![](https://imgur.com/iAl45aq.png)

+As you can see in every dataset COair, Tair, HumDef and RHair are the most important features of the greenhouse climate dataset.
+CO$^2$, Temparature and Humidity are together with light indeed the most important features for optimizing growth.
+The light measurements are devided in outdoor and indoor light and are in other datasets.
+### Polynomial fit